 Many of us have heard the urban legend about “Kentucky Fried Chicken” having to change their name to KFC because they didn’t use real chickens, and the government wouldn’t let them falsely advertise that they served real chicken.
 A friend of mine told me that story in a KFC in a small city, where I used to live, in China.
 He refused to eat the chicken.
 I didn’t believe the story.
 I’m a tough sell.
 I will put a story like that in a little cloud in my head where it can float around until I have a chance to verify it.
 Research, for example, established that the story about enterprising Chinese businessmen using a chemical cocktail to convert pork to beef was true.

-And, just today I learned that a cockroach really can survive for 9 days with it’s head cut off.
-There’s actually an article in Scientific American verifying this.
+And, just today I learned that a cockroach really can survive for 9 days with its head cut off.
+There’s even an article in Scientific American verifying this.
 If I’d had to bet, and I would have put money down on this one, I’d have said “absolutely not”.
 I know a thing or two about insects, and that just sounds like the kind of story someone who didn’t know anything about insects would believe.
 I was wrong.

 I was right about the KFC story, though.
 I just typed in a few key words and found out from Snopes.com almost instantly that it was a big, fat hoax.
 It was vaguely gratifying to learn that my sense of reality was in the ballpark.
 Or so I thought.